CSCfi/sda-filesystem/README.md

 tar -czf deploy.tar.gz -C cmd/qt/deploy linux
 ```

-Copy the archive of the deployment environment.
+Copy the archive of the deployment environment, for more details see: [Linux setup](docs/linux-setup.md).

 ## Command Line Interface